spm/spm-docs/docs/tutorials/beginners/control_flow.md

 ```matlab
 path
 ```
-The path can also be viewed and edited via a widgit at the top of the MATLAB window.
+The path can also be viewed and edited via a widget at the top of the MATLAB window.
 Clicking ``HOME`` and then the ``Set Path`` widget brings up a user interface for seeing and changing this search path (or at least it does on my computer).

 If you save the following test as a file called ``quadsol.m``, then it will give you the solutions to a quadratic of the form ``a*x^2 + b*x + c == 0``, which you may remember from school: